Radioactive Plaque Therapy

 What to Expect During Surgery

-The implantation and removal of the radioactive plaque is generally performed under local anesthesia with sedation at Cole Eye Institute.
+The implantation and removal of the radioactive plaque is generally performed under local anesthesia with sedation by specialists from Cole Eye Institute.
 This requires one or more injections around the eye to numb it.
 There is likely to be a moderate amount of pain on the day of surgery after the anesthesia wears off.
 Pain killers are provided during the hospital stay.
 Most of the severe discomfort is gone within the first 24 to 48 hours.
-Patients typically stay in the hospital at Cleveland Clinic main campus for three to five days.
+Patients typically stay at Cleveland Clinic main campus for three to five days.
 Mild headaches and scratchiness of eye may persist for about two weeks.

 How Long Does the Plaque Remain in Place?

-The course of radioactive plaque therapy is planned by the physicians in the Department of Ophthalmic Oncology at Cole Eye Institute in conjunction with the Department of Radiation Oncology at Cleveland Clinic Taussig Cancer Institute.
+The course of radioactive plaque therapy is planned by the physicians in the Department of Ophthalmic Oncology in conjunction with the Department of Radiation Oncology at Cleveland Clinic.
 A very sophisticated computer program calculates the appropriate duration of your treatment.
 The amount of radiation needed for treatment depends on the type of plaque used, its radioactive energy, and the thickness of the tumor.

 Radioactive plaques come in various sizes and shapes.
 Shown here is an Iodine plaque.
 Each plaque is custom designed by arranging Iodine-125 radioactive seeds on a gold plate.
 The sutures are passed through the rings to keep plaque in place.